 Disallow: /

-2. Server-Level Blocking (.htaccess)
+2. The Enforced Method: Server-Level Blocking (.htaccess)

 RewriteEngine On

-RewriteCond %{HTTP_USER_AGENT} (GPTBot|ChatGPT|Google-Extended|ClaudeBot|PerplexityBot) [NC]
+RewriteCond %{HTTP_USER_AGENT} (GPTBot|ChatGPT|Google-Extended|ClaudeBot|PerplexityBot|CCBot|anthropic-ai) [NC]

 RewriteRule .* - [F,L]

-3. Cloudflare AI Crawl Control
+3. The Bulletproof Method: Cloudflare AI Crawl Control

 Your feedback helps us improve our content for everyone.